reece-iriye/http-request-from-scratch/README.md

 ## Building HTTP Protocol from Scratch with Go

 I am building a cURL-like HTTP Protocol from Scratch with Go to GET a better understanding about how networking, TCP, and HTTP work on a lower level.
-I am doing this in Go, because it's a great fast language with simple syntax that I think can be leveraged extremely well in this scenario—particularly Go-routines and structural typing.
+I am doing this in Go, because it's a great fast language with simple syntax that I think can be leveraged extremely well in this scenario—particularly with Go-routines, structural typing, and interfaces.

 ### Learning Sources

-I am using RFCs (Request for Comments) that have the original text about how th .
+I am using RFCs (Request for Comments) that have the original updated descriptions of how TCP and HTTP work.
 Particularly, these are the versions I am using:

 - [RFC 793: Transmission Control Protocol](https://www.ietf.org/rfc/rfc793.txt)
 - [RFC 7230: Hypertext Transfer Protocol (HTTP/1.1): Message Syntax and Routing](https://datatracker.ietf.org/doc/html/rfc7230)